DooZerF9/DooZer_IsF/README.md

 # DooZer_IsF
- Type Javascript: in search bar while in blooket.
+ Copy then type Javascript: in search bar while in blooket then paste.

+ Happy holladays!☃
+ Use thes hacks to flex or cheat. 💯